oas-tools/oas-tools/README.md

 |`failedValidation` | `Boolean` | Property can be used to check if the error comes from the oas validation. |
 |`validationResult` | `Object` | Validation results conforming to the beforementioned schema. |

+## Contributing

+We are open to issues and pull requests.
+If you want to contribute to this project, please check our [recommended guidelines](contributing.md).

 ## License